nancy0361/CS516_DataPipeline/README.md

 `[initandlisten] waiting for connections on port 27017`

-Then open a new terminal window, run the mongo-shell under <path to MongoDB>/bin/ using:
+Following steps are not necessary to run this project.
+They just show that your mongoDB works properly.
+Open a new terminal window, run the mongo-shell under <path to MongoDB>/bin/ using:

 `mongo --host 127.0.0.1:27017`